-By The Virtual Voice on September 9th, 2020
+By Florida Virtual School on September 9th, 2020

 FLVS has a well-documented history of success creating courses that are used with thousands of students every day.
 Our Curriculum Development Team includes more than 100 staff members who maintain and grow our course offerings each year.Continue reading